-Cynergy Bank transfer of equity example support desk enquires
+Examples of recent questions relating to Cynergy Bank transfer of equity

-Information to consider in supporting the above Cynergy Bank transfer of equity Info :
+Information to consider in conjunction with the above Cynergy Bank transfer of equity Advice :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Cynergy Bank conveyancing panel and accountant before transferring equity.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Cynergy Bank or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at finalisation of the transfer of equity conveyancing.

 If you do not keep up the payments on your mortgage with Cynergy Bank your property may be repossessed.